changgwak/ebook-to-pdf/README.md

 1. **Download the Executable:** The latest version of the Ebook to PDF executable can be found in the Releases section of this GitHub repository.

-### Usage Guide

-1. **Set Page Count:** Indicate how many pages you wish to convert.
-This sets the scope of the conversion process.
-2. **Capture Page Coordinates:** Use the GUI to define the top-left and bottom-right coordinates of the ebook pages.
-These coordinates determine the area of the screen to capture.
-3. **Set Next Page Button:** Specify the location of the "next page" button or area to automate page turning during capture.
-4. **Start Conversion:** Initiate the screenshot capture process.
-The program will automatically progress through each page, capturing and compiling the images into a PDF.
-5. **Convert to PDF:** After capturing all pages, use the provided option to merge these images into a single PDF file.

 Originally from : https://github.com/regi93/EbookToPDF
 and fixed some bugs